nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

    * Steps 1b1 - 1b2 are repeated until the input references a Person that exists in PoochPlanner.
    * Use case resumes from step 2.

 * 1c.
-User wants to edit the name field to a name that already exists in PoochPlanner.
+User requests to edit the name field to a name that already exists in PoochPlanner.

    * 1c1.
 PoochPlanner displays the error message.
    * 1c2.
 User re-enters the command with a diferent name.